PhantomBot/PhantomBot/README.md

 PhantomBot is licensed under the [**GNU General Public License v3 (GPL-3)**](https://www.gnu.org/copyleft/gpl.html).

 ## Rollbar Exception Reporting
-:information_source: ***Notice:*** As of Phantombot Nightly Build 49687f9 (July 4, 2021) and PhantomBot v3.5.0, we now use [Rollbar](https://rollbar.com) to automatically report exceptions to the dev team.
+:information_source: ***Notice:*** We use [Rollbar](https://rollbar.com) to automatically report exceptions to the dev team.

 OAuth tokens, Client IDs, and API Secrets are **NOT** sent.
 All information is kept private.

 Data is only sent when an exception occurs.
-Some very common, safe to ignore, exceptions are not sent, such as the ones that occur when shutting down the bot while an active panel connection exists.
+Some very common exceptions are not sent, such as the ones that occur when a connection times out.

 Exceptions are sent through a server owned by @gmt2001 for additional filtering before continuing on to Rollbar.
 No data is saved on this server beyond normal logs used for DDOS mitigation.
 These logs may include IP addresses and are deleted after 5 weeks.
 IP addresses are **NOT** sent on to Rollbar.